Skip to content

 Causes of Kidney Disease in Cats

 Kidney disease in cats can have a variety of causes.
-It is critical to understand these causes to ensure appropriate diagnosis and treatment.
+It is crucial to understand these causes to ensure adequate diagnosis and treatment.

 1. Renal infarction